AlexanderBB/python/README.md

 # Simple network scanner
 Write on python build and test on 2.7.14

-This is a simple network scanner, that supports multiple networks with CIDR and multipl ports.
+This is a simple network scanner, that supports multiple networks with CIDR and multiplе ports.
+Export formats: CSV, XML

 # Install